1. How to you get a sound out of a trumpet?

 16. What is the difference between a trumpet and a cornet?

-A cornet is a shorter trumpet but deeper. picture They both play the same notes and sound the same although the tone produced is different due to the tubing being either longer or squatter.
-Young children will begin on a cornet as it is easier to handle being a bit shorter.
+A cornet is a shorter trumpet but deeper.
+They both play the same notes and sound the same although the tone produced is different due to the tubing being either longer or squatter.
+Young children may begin on a cornet as it is easier to handle being a bit shorter.
 Most professional players will be proficient with both instruments and use either the trumpet or cornet depending on the style of music they are playing.
 Cornets are also used in military bands, again due to the style of music quite often.

 17. What is the best brand of trumpet?